TomBad13/keep-talking-game/README.md

 # Bomb Game

 ## Overview
 This game is a Bomb created in Python based on the Game Keep Talking and Nobody Explodes.
 Created using Tkinter, you can either use a Graphical Interface or just the Terminal.
+Have fun and if you need anything you can contact "tombad2" on Discord!

 ## Usage
 To play the game, use the following command in your terminal: